pavuzu/technical-interview-questions/docs/Design Patterns.md

     }
     ```

 These approaches ensure that the Singleton instance is created only when needed and that concurrent access is handled correctly.

-However, it's important to note that the performance characteristics and behavior may vary based on the specific implementation and runtime environment.
+> It's important to note that the performance characteristics and behavior may vary based on the specific implementation and runtime environment.

 ### What is Factory pattern?